systeminit/actions/README.md

 # System Initiative GitHub Actions

-Use System Initiative workspaces in your github workflows!
+Use System Initiative workspaces in your GitHub workflows!

 NOTE: this is in early private access, and not yet publicly available.